litestar-org/litestar/docs/usage/17-exceptions.md

 When a value fails `pydantic` validation, the result will be a `ValidationException` with the `extra` key set to the pydantic validation errors.
 Thus, this data will be made available for the API consumers by default.

+See the [API Reference section for exceptions](../reference/exceptions/0-base-exceptions.md) for full reference.

 ## Exception Handling